newaperio/react-native-starter/.github/pull_request_template.md

-- [ ] Look over your code one last time.
+- [ ] Look over your code one last time
-- [ ] Test all functionality you expect to be QA'd.
+- [ ] Test all functionality you expect to be QA'd
-- [ ] Describe what changes this PR includes.
+- [ ] Describe what changes this PR includes
-- [ ] Post screenshots for design review if applicable.
+- [ ] Post screenshots for design review if applicable
-- [ ] Fill in QA Notes listing clear, ordered steps for testers.
+- [ ] Fill in QA Notes listing clear, ordered steps for testers

 ## Description